-Ten years later, I decided to make the adjustment.
-Other shaving techniques, like the use of a straight or double-edge razor, was foreign to me.
-I remembered reading an article by someone I knew as The Frugal Law Student , teaching his readers on The Art of Manliness how to shave like their grandpas .
-Searching out the article and reading advice from more experienced shavers on the Badger & Blade message board, I took the plunge.
+Ten years later, I decided to make an adjustment.
+Other shaving techniques, like the use of a straight or double-edge razor, were foreign to me.
+I remembered reading an article by someone I knew as The Frugal Law Student .
+He was teaching his readers on The Art of Manliness how to shave like their grandpas .
+After searching out the article, and reading advice from more experienced shavers on the Badger & Blade message board, I took the plunge.

 In February, I ordered new shaving materials from Amazon.com:

-While this seems like a significant financial outlay at the beginning, it’s a much cheaper system than a cartridge system.
-My start-up cost was $66, and the recurring costs of blades at one blade per week will be about $0.50 a week or $25 a year if I continue shaving three times a week with multiple passes using one blade per week.
+While this seems like a significant financial outlay at the beginning, it’s much cheaper than a cartridge system.
+My start-up cost was $63.
+The recurring costs of blades — at one blade per week — will be about $0.50 a week, or $25 a year.
+This assumes that I will continue shaving three times a week with multiple passes, using one blade per week.
 You might be able to find blades on Amazon for even less, approaching $0.15 a blade.
-The shave soap might last six months so that’s another $12 a year.
+The shave soap might last six months, so that’s another $12 a year.
 The total cost for the first year is $103, and the total cost for every subsequent year is $37.

 Compare this with the costs of the cartridge system.
-The Gillette Mach3 Turbo costs $8 but 16 blade cartridges cost $30, or about $2 a piece.
-One blade a week (three shaves) adds up to $100 a year, though we can subtract $8 from the first year because the razor includes four blade cartridges.
-(In other words, they’re giving away the razor.)
-Shaving foam costs $18 for a pack of six, which might last one year.
-The total cost for the first year is $118, and the total cost for every subsequent year is also $118.
+The Gillette Mach3 Turbo costs $6 but 5 blade cartridges cost $17, or $3.40 a piece.
+One blade a week (three shaves) adds up to $177 a year, though we can subtract $2 from the first year because the razor included one blade cartridge.
+Shaving foam costs $12.50 for a pack of six, which might last one year.
+The total cost for the first year is $193.50, and the total cost for every subsequent year is almost $177.

-As readers have already mentioned in the comments below, it is possible to keep this process under ten or even five minutes.
-My face has adjusted to the new shaving technique and the process no longer requires as much hydration, speeding the process further.
+As readers have already mentioned in the comments below, it is possible to keep this process under ten minutes (or even five, for some!).
+My face has adjusted to the new shaving technique and the process no longer requires as much hydration.
+This speeds the process even further.

 More important than the cost savings, and worth the extra time and effort, is the fact that my skin is much more comfortable.
 For the most part, I have no more ingrown hairs, razor bumps on my neck, or other unsightly skin blemishes due to dull blades that require pressure and pull hairs away from the skin.